zymlabs/keycloak-maxmind-provider/docs/SETUP.md

 ### Step 3: Add MaxMind Authenticator

+The MaxMind minFraud authenticator can be positioned in two ways:

+#### Option A: Post-Authentication Mode (Recommended)

+Run fraud check **after** username/password authentication (knows user identity):

 1. In your new flow, click **Add execution**
 2. Select **MaxMind minFraud** from the dropdown
 3. Click **Add**
 4. Set the requirement to **REQUIRED**
-5. Use the up/down arrows to position it after "Username Password Form"
+5. Use the up/down arrows to position it **after** "Username Password Form"

 Your flow should look like:
 ```